cedricpinson/osgjs/README.md

 OpenSceneGraph osgjs plugin
 ----------------------------

 There is a plugin on my openscengraph branch https://github.com/cedricpinson/osg.
-This plugin will help you to export data from osg to osgjs. osgconv
+This plugin will help you to export data from osg to osgjs.
+More instructions are available on the [wiki](https://github.com/cedricpinson/osgjs/wiki/Convert-model-with-OSG)
-See: